 - The Census of Population and Housing (decennial census).
 This plan draws from Census 2010 where appropriate, but historical census tables were also used when available.
-When this planning process ended, there was still very little information available from Census 2020 - not enough to change significant findings or conclusions.
-The data that Massachusetts towns want from Census 2020, the number of year-round housing units, may not be released until mid- to late-2022.
-It is important to remember that the Housing Plan provides a "point in time" picture of Arlington's demographics. - The American Community Survey (ACS).
+When this planning process ended, there was still very little information available from Census 2020 not enough to change significant findings or conclusions.
+The data that Massachusetts towns want from Census 2020, the number of year-round housing units, may not be released until mid- to late-2022. - The American Community Survey (ACS).
 The ACS provides demographic and housing estimates for large and small geographic areas every year.
 Although the estimates are based on a small population sample, a new survey is collected each month, and the results are aggregated to provide a similar, "rolling" dataset on a wide variety of topics.
 In most cases, data labeled "ACS" in this plan are taken from the most recent five-year tabulation: 2014-2019 inclusive.
 Note: population and household estimates from the ACS may not align as well as one would like with local census data collected by the Town.
-However, to allow for a consistent basis of comparison between Arlington and other communities, this HPP relies on ACS estimates.

-- HUD Consolidated Planning/Comprehensive Housing Affordability Strategy (CHAS) Data.
-Created through a combined effort of the U.S. Department of Housing and Urban Development (HUD) and the Census Bureau, this dataset is a "special tabulation" of ACS According to the HUD guidance, "these special tabulation data provide counts of the numbers of households that fit certain combinations of HUD-specified criteria such as housing needs, HUD-defined income limits (primarily 30, 50, and 80 percent of median income) and household types of particular interest to planners and policymakers."
+However, to allow for a consistent basis of comparison between Arlington and other communities, this HPP relies on ACS estimates. - HUD Consolidated Planning/Comprehensive Housing Affordability Strategy (CHAS) Data.
+Created through a combined effort of the U.S. Department of Housing and Urban Development (HUD) and the Census Bureau, this dataset is a "special tabulation" of ACS According to the HUD guidance, "these special tabulation data provide counts of the numbers of households that fit certain combinations of HUDspecified criteria such as housing needs, HUD-defined income limits (primarily 30, 50, and 80 percent of median income) and household types of particular interest to planners and policy-makers."
 The most recent CHAS Data are based on the ACS 2013-2017 estimates. - Arlington GIS.
 The Town's Geographic Information System (GIS) provided numerous GIS databases for use in this plan.
 The databases were used to map existing land uses, recent housing sales, recent single-family teardown/rebuild projects, zoning, infrastructure, natural resources, and other factors. - Housing Market Sources.
 The consultants tapped the Warren Group's extensive real estate transaction databases to sample sales volume and sale prices in various parts of Arlington.
 In addition, rental market data were drawn variously from CoStar, Reonomy, and ESRI Demographics.
-Development trends were reviewed both with local information from the Arlington Planning and Community Development Department (PCD) and MAPC. - UMass Amherst/Donohue Institute.
+Development trends were reviewed both with local information from the Arlington Planning and Community Development Department (PCD) and MAPC.

+• UMass Amherst/Donohue Institute.
 This source was relied upon for population projections and trends.